Henkel North American Consumer Goods

-Henkel Corporation, doing business as Henkel North American Consumer Goods, and formerly The Dial Corporation, is an American company based in Stamford, Connecticut.
-It is a manufacturer of personal care and household cleaning products, and is a subsidiary of the German company Henkel AG & Co.
+Henkel Corporation, doing business as Henkel North American Consumer Goods and formerly The Dial Corporation, is an American company based in Stamford, Connecticut.
+It is a manufacturer of personal care and household cleaning products and is a subsidiary of multinational company Henkel AG & Co.
 KGaA (Henkel Consumer Goods Inc.).

-Dial began as a brand of deodorant soap manufactured by Armour and Company, a Chicago, Illinois, meatpacking firm, and through a series of mergers, acquisitions and divestitures, emerged by the 2000s as a stand-alone personal-care and household-cleaning products company.
+Dial began as a brand of deodorant soap manufactured by Armour and Company, a Chicago, Illinois, meatpacking firm, and through a series of mergers, acquisitions, and divestitures, emerged by the 2000s as a stand-alone personal-care and household-cleaning products company.
 Henkel acquired The Dial Corporation in 2004.
 Dial soap remains one of the company's major brands.

 History

 Dial was the first antibacterial soap introduced in the United States.
 It was developed by chemists from Armour and Company and introduced in the Chicago market in 1948.
-Armour had been producing soap since 1888, first as "Armour Family Soap".
+Armour had been producing soap since 1888, first as "Armour Family Soap."
 Armour's soap was made from tallow, a by-product of the meat production process.
 The name Dial was chosen because the soap advertised "'round-the-clock" protection against the odor caused by perspiration.
 Demand for this new soap exceeded expectations due to its deodorant effectiveness, its non-medicinal clover-like smell and bright golden yellow color.
 The brand was rolled out nationally in 1949, and in time became the leading deodorant soap brand in the United States.

 Armour-Dial, Inc. (1967–1985)

 Because of the popularity and strong sales of Dial soap, fueled by magazine, radio, and television advertising, Armour's consumer products business was incorporated as Armour-Dial, Inc. in 1967.
-In 1970, The Greyhound Corporation purchased Armour and Company (including Armour-Dial, Inc.) for $400 million as part of a diversification strategy and relocated its headquarters to Phoenix, Arizona the following year.
+In 1970, The Greyhound Corporation purchased Armour and Company (including Armour-Dial, Inc.) for $400 million as part of a diversification strategy and relocated its headquarters to Phoenix, Arizona, the following year.

 James F. Phillips (November 20, 1930 – October 3, 2001) was an American environmental activist known in the Chicago area during the 1960s for his environmental direct action under the pseudonym The Fox.
-Phillips discovered Armour Dial (Henkel Corporation) had been polluting Mill Creek which emptied into the Fox River, which violated a 1962 law that limited the amount of chemicals companies could dump into the surrounding water.
+Phillips discovered Armour-Dial had been polluting Mill Creek which emptied into the Fox River, which violated a 1962 law that limited the amount of chemicals companies could dump into the surrounding water.
 Phillips created stickers issuing warnings that read "Armour Dial Kills our Water" or "Armour Dial Pollutes our air".
 He organized a group to travel to supermarkets around the United States and put these stickers on bars of Dial soap.
 Mike Royko, a Pulitzer Prize winning Chicago newspaper columnist, called Phillips's attack "the most ambitious anti pollution prank of his colorful career."
 The prank was so successful, it started an independent boycott of all Armour-Dial products.
 Phillips's seven-year battle with Armour Dial led to the state of Illinois suing Armour Dial's Montgomery plant for violating Illinois pollution standards.